 Minimum requirements to be accepted into a quality master’s program generally include:

 - Bachelor’s degree in a related discipline, such as computer science, engineering, or applied mathematics

 - One year of calculus and one year of a mathematics course beyond calculus

-- A course in data structures and a course in Java or C++
+- Courses in data structures and programming languages, such as Java or C++

 Applicants to cybersecurity master’s programs with a GPA less than 3.0 in undergrad studies may be required to take the Graduate Record Examination (GRE) and submit their scores to the university.
 Master’s programs set highly competitive requirements, and look for the following scores: